Skip to main content

 Stop Codons

-Stop codons are specific codons in mRNA that signal the termination of protein synthesis.
+Stop codons are specific codons in mRNA that signal the end of protein synthesis.
 The three stop codons—UAA, UAG, and UGA—do not code for any amino acids and are recognized by release factors instead of tRNA.
 When a ribosome encounters a stop codon in the A site, it triggers the release of the newly synthesized polypeptide chain from the ribosome.

 Recommended video: